Netprogs/GiftCodes/README.md

 ### Commands:

 * /giftcodes          	 			- Request a gift
-* /giftcodes give <token>		- Push someone's token through for them (also called by web to do the redeem)
+* /giftcodes give &lt;token&gt;		- Push someone's token through for them (also called by web to do the redeem)
 * /giftcodes reload 			- Reload the configurations
+* /giftcodes fixchat &lt;player&gt; 	- Turns on the players chat again should something go wrong.
 * /giftcodes help 				- Help page

 Alias: /giftme

 ### Permissions:

 * giftcodes.giftme		- Ability to request a gift.
 * giftcodes.give		- Ability to use give command.
 * giftcodes.reload		- Ability to use reload command.
+* giftcodes.fixchat		- Ability to use fixchat command.

 ### Installation